storyblok/storyblok-svelte/README.md

 Add all your components to the components object in the storyblokInit function.
 You can load all of them at the same time by adding them to the list.

+⚠️ This SDK uses the Fetch API under the hood.
+If your environment doesn't support it, you need to install a polyfill like [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch).
+More info on [storyblok-js-client docs](https://github.com/storyblok/storyblok-js-client#fetch-use-polyfill-if-needed---version-5).

 ## ℹ️ More Resources